-AHEC West's re-entry center refers many people to our services to assist with housing and employment.
-Their employees are devoted to helping individuals without housing and employment to connect to programs and community resources to assist in their recovery.
-They spearhead Healing Allegany, which focuses on providing prevention, treatment, and recovery services to Western
+AHEC West's re-entry center refers many to our services to assist with housing and employment.
+AHEC West is devoted to helping individuals without housing and employment to connect to programs and community resources to assist in their recovery.
+They spearhead Healing Allegany, which focuses on providing prevention, treatment, and recovery